ThanhHung2112/LMS_NextGen/README.md

 This project aims to offer a comprehensive Learning Management System (LMS) with a focus on user-friendly features and efficient task management.

+Feel free to explore the code and use it as a reference for your own projects and don't forget to star this 😁

 # Features

 1. Recommend couses based on enrolled course and course skills.